olcf/olcf-user-docs/data/index.rst

 Orion is different than other Lustre filesystems that you may have used previously.
 To make effective use of Orion and to help ensure that the filesystem performs well for all users, it is important that you do the following:

-* Use the `capacity` OST pool tier (e.g. ``lfs setstripe -p capacity``)
+* Use the `capacity` OST pool tier (e.g., ``lfs setstripe -p capacity``)
-* Stripe across no more than 450 OSTs (e.g. ``lfs setstripe -c`` <= 450)
+* Stripe across no more than 450 OSTs (e.g., ``lfs setstripe -c`` <= 450)

 When the module is active in your environment, the wrapper will enforce the above settings.
 The wrapper will also do the following:

-* If a user provides a stripe count of -1 (e.g. ``lfs setstripe -c -1``) the wrapper will set the stripe count to the maximum allowed by the filesystem (currently 450)
+* If a user provides a stripe count of -1 (e.g., ``lfs setstripe -c -1``) the wrapper will set the stripe count to the maximum allowed by the filesystem (currently 450)
-* If a user provides a stripe count of 0 (e.g. ``lfs setstripe -c 0``) the wrapper will use the OLCF default striping command which has been optimized by the OLCF filesystem managers: ``lfs setstripe -E 256K -L mdt -E 8M -c 1 -S 1M -p performance -z 64M -E 128G -c 1 -S 1M -z 16G -p capacity -E -1 -z 256G -c 8 -S 1M -p capacity``
+* If a user provides a stripe count of 0 (e.g., ``lfs setstripe -c 0``) the wrapper will use the OLCF default striping command which has been optimized by the OLCF filesystem managers: ``lfs setstripe -E 256K -L mdt -E 8M -c 1 -S 1M -p performance -z 64M -E 128G -c 1 -S 1M -z 16G -p capacity -E -1 -z 256G -c 8 -S 1M -p capacity``

 Please contact the OLCF User Assistance Center if you have any questions about using the wrapper or if you encounter any issues.